patronus-ai/patronus-py/docs/experiments/evaluators.md

 ### Weight Validation and Rules

+1. **Experiments Only**: Weights are exclusively available within the experiment framework - they cannot be used with standalone evaluator calls
-1. **Valid Format**: Weights must be valid decimal numbers provided as either strings or floats (e.g., "0.3", 1.0, 0.7)
+2. **Valid Format**: Weights must be valid decimal numbers provided as either strings or floats (e.g., "0.3", 1.0, 0.7)
-2. **Consistency**: The same evaluator (identified by its canonical name) cannot have different weights within the same experiment
+3. **Consistency**: The same evaluator (identified by its canonical name) cannot have different weights within the same experiment
-3. **Storage**: Weights are automatically stored in the experiment's metadata under the "evaluator_weights" key
+4. **Automatic Storage**: Weights are automatically collected and stored in the experiment's metadata under the "evaluator_weights" key
-4. **Optional**: Weights are optional - evaluators without weights will simply not have weight metadata
+5. **Optional**: Weights are optional - evaluators without weights will simply not have weight metadata stored
-5. **Best Practice**: Consider making weights sum to 1.0 for clearer interpretation of relative importance
+6. **Best Practice**: Consider making weights sum to 1.0 for clearer interpretation of relative importance

 ### Error Examples